-We’ve put together 10 ideas to help museums and historic sites strengthen their online presence and keep visitors engaged.
+Today’s technology and communication channels provide endless opportunities to reach people beyond your physical space.
+We’ve put together 13 ideas to help museums and historic sites strengthen your online presence and keep visitors engaged.

-Virtual Engagement Strategies for Museums
+Digital Engagement Strategies for Museums

 - Memory Lane: Ask visitors to share a favorite museum visit from childhood.